NotNotQuinn/zig-by-example/README.md

 ### Translations

-Contributor translations of the Go by Example site are available in:
+Contributor translations of the Zig by Example site are available in:

 * [Chinese](https://gobyexample-cn.github.io/) by [gobyexample-cn](https://github.com/gobyexample-cn)
 * [French](http://le-go-par-l-exemple.keiruaprod.fr) by [keirua](https://github.com/keirua/gobyexample)